 Ethical and legal aspects

 Ethical aspects considered in the HTA’s of medical devices are based on the ethical platform for prioritizing health care in accordance with the Health and Medical Services Act (1982:763).
 The ethical platform consists of three principals, the human dignity principle, the needs and solidarity principle and the cost effectiveness principle.

-TLV’s assessments of medical devices are designed to aid county councils in making decisions.
-County councils have a high level of autonomy in organizing health care services.
+TLV’s assessments of medical devices are designed to aid region councils in making decisions.
+Region councils have a high level of autonomy in organizing health care services.
 In keeping with Swedish law, TLV’s assessments are not decisions or in any way binding.